eeriespace/eeriespace.github.io/_posts/2021-02-12-play-report-conquered-sun-road-to-madari.md

 looking at Thythe.
 Thythe raises her soaked hands, she doesn't want to appear threatening, although since she is covered in mud she doubts that she will.
 She asks for directions to the goatherd.
-She tells her a little bit about this region of the Akkard Strand, Thythe thanks her and keeps going.
+She tells her a little bit about this region of the Akkar Strand, Thythe thanks her and keeps going.
 Once that she has put some distance between her and the goat-lady she eats her daily ration while she looks for any herb that may prove useful.